pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

     platform: linux

-It's ok if the output looks different from the example above as long as it has entries for all of the same fields.
-If it doesn't look right, that's still useful to people helping.
+It's ok if the output looks different from the example above.
+The second half of each line may change to reflect your arcade version, hardware, and operating system.

-Either way, you can copy and paste the output into Discord or GitHub using the
-`markdown formatting for terminal output <help-sharing-code-with-markdown-terminal>`_ described earlier.
+You can copy and paste the output into Discord or GitHub using the `markdown formatting for terminal output <help-sharing-code-with-markdown-terminal>`_ described earlier.